-c) Surplus arising out of the CSR projects or programmes or activities of the previous financial years : $\ensuremath{\mathsf{NIL}}$
+c) Surplus arising out of the CSR projects or programmes or activities of the previous financial years : NIL

 - d) Amount required to be set off for the financial year, if any: NIL - e) Total CSR obligation for the financial year [(b)+(c)-(d)]: INR.
 68,40,326 /- (Indian Rupees Sixty-Eight Lakh Forty Thousand Three Hundred and Twenty-Six Only) - 7. (a) Amount spent on CSR Projects (both Ongoing Project and other than Ongoing Project): INR.
-67,75,397/- (Indian Rupees Sixty Seven Lakhs Seventy Five Thousand Three Hundred and Ninety Seven Only) - (b) Amount spent in Administrative overheads: change to INR.1,15,944/- (Indian Rupees One Lakhs Fifteen Thousand Nine Hundred and Forty Four Only) - (c) Amount spent on Impact Assessment, if applicable.: Nil - (d) Total amount spent for the Financial Year [(a)+(b)+(c)]INR.
-68,91,341/- (Indian Rupees Sixty Eight Lakhs Ninety One Thousand Three Hundred and Forty One - (e) CSR amount spent or unspent for the Financial Year: NIL
+67,75,397/- (Indian Rupees Sixty Seven Lakhs Seventy Five Thousand Three Hundred and Ninety Seven Only) - (b) Amount spent in Administrative overheads: change to INR.1,15,944/- (Indian Rupees One Lakhs Fifteen Thousand Nine Hundred and Forty Four Only) - (c) Amount spent on Impact Assessment, if applicable .: Nil - (d) Total amount spent for the Financial Year [(a)+(b)+(c)]INR.
+68,91,341/- (Indian Rupees Sixty Eight Lakhs Ninety One Thousand Three Hundred and Forty One Only) - (e) CSR amount spent or unspent for the Financial Year: NIL

 Total Amount Spent for the Financial Year.
 (In Rs.)
 Amount Unspent (in Rs.)
-(SR Account as per sub-section (6) Amount transferred to any fund specified under Schedule VII as per second proviso to sub-section (5) of section 135.
-Amount Date of transfer Name of the Fund Amount Date of transfer 68,91,341 - - - -
+Total Amount transferred to Unspent CSR Account as per sub¬section (6) of section 135. t Amount transferred to any fund specified under Schedule VII as per second proviso to sub-section (5) of section 135.
+Amount Date of transfer Name of the Fund Amount Date of transfer 68,91,341 - - - - -